 To sum up, this workshop offered up some very interesting insights on future trends in sustainability, ways to learn from others and navigating the most effective course of action for business.

-.
-Also take a look at what happened during the day using the hashtag #sustainwshop2015
+Take a look at what happened during the day using the hashtag #sustainwshop2015